 Hometap isn’t a traditional lender, so it doesn’t charge interest or monthly payments.
 Instead, it approves you and invests all at once, so you have money when you need it.

-Hometap works best for homeowners who want fast, flexible, and transparent loans.
+Hometap works for homeowners who want fast, flexible, and transparent loans.
 Since Hometap doesn’t require monthly payments or charge interest, it’s ideal for people who need money sooner rather than later.
 You don’t make any payments until you sell your home or settle your investment within the 10-year term.

 Types of Loans/Products

 Hometap only offers home equity investments.
 However, it makes these investments flexible and easy for homeowners to qualify for through its application process.